gruntwork-io/terragrunt/docs/_docs/02_features/custom-log-format.md

   * `red|white|yellow|green|cyan|magenta|blue|light-blue|light-black|light-red|light-green|light-yellow|light-magenta|light-cyan|light-white` - Specifies a color using a word

-  * `gradient` - Specifies to use a new color each time the placeholder contents change.
+  * `gradient` - Specifies to use a different color each time the placeholder content changes.

   * `preset` - Specifies to use preset colors.
 For example, each log level name has its own preset color.